About the Editor: Howard K. Butcher, RN; PhD, FAAN

 A Nursing Journey

-I went off to college (Lebanon Valley College in Pennsylvania) with all intentions of being a high school biology teacher.
-I loved the sciences, especially psychology, but in those days, psychology was not taught as a subject in high school, so I picked biology as a major.
+I have two major passions in my profession career, my love of nursing and my love of teaching.
+I first wanted to be a high school teacher, and thought about teaching psychology of biology.
+I went off to college (Lebanon Valley College in Pennsylvania) with all intentions of being a high school biology teacher since psychology was not a subject commonly taught in HS.
 In New Jersey, you can be a substitute teacher after 60 college credits.
 As a way to get some experience teaching, I decided to do some substitute teaching during my college vacation breaks.
-I substitute taught 3rd through 5th graders and as well as some high school science classes.
+I substitute taught 3rdthrough 5th graders and as well as some high school science classes.
 I probably taught somewhere between 40-50 total class days over two years, but what I learned was . . .
 I did not really enjoy teaching in the secondary school system.
 Teaching in the secondary school system can be a big challenge and was so different from what I was used to as a college student.
 Even then I realized I wanted to work with motivated students, and to me (sorry to generalize) but about 1/3 of the students in high school were there because they really wanted to learn, 1/3 were just going through the motions, and the other 1/3 did not want to be there and wanted to make learning difficult for everyone else.
 As a substitute teacher, I felt I was spending more trying to manage the classroom rather than teaching.
 I know that substitute teachers often are treated differently, but still, the fit just not there for me.
 I decided, if I was ever going to teach, I wanted to teach at the university level.

 Before I started my senior year of college as a biology major, I knew I had to make a career change.
 At first, I did not know what career to choose.
 My girlfriend at the time from high school was a nursing major.
 When we would go to the library to study, I became more interested in what she was learning and doing than what I was doing.
 Instead of spending hours dissecting pigs, cats, sharks and spending long hours in the chemistry lab mixing chemicals to learn about chemical reactions, she was out there making a difference in the real lives of people needing nursing care.
 I became fascinated as I listened to her experiences in clinical and reading her care plans.
 I realized that as a nurse, I potentially could make a profound difference in the lives of other people.
-One day just before my senior year as a biology major during my visit to the campus health center I also saw a brochure describing a masters program in psychiatric mental health nursing from the University of Pennsylvania, and once I saw the course descriptions and remembering my love of psychology back in high school, I knew at that moment, that I was being “called” to the nursing profession, and my goal was to become a psychiatric clinical nurse specialist.
+One day just before my senior year as a biology major during my visit to the campus health center I also saw a brochure describing a Master’s program in psychiatric mental health nursing from the University of Pennsylvania, and once I saw the course descriptions and remembering my love of psychology back in high school, I knew at that moment, that I was being “called” to the nursing profession, and my goal was to become a psychiatric clinical nurse specialist (CNS).

 I’ve also have been asked many times, especially when I went back to graduate school, why I did not become a physician.
 I look at that question as an opportunity to educate the person asking the question the distinction between nursing and medicine.